 Is it possible for Faraday Future to catch up with Tesla?

 To this, I would ask: Are they even competing?
 Faraday Future claims to be a growing company whose goal is to develop premium highly connected vehicles.
 And if you have been following Elon Musk and his Master Plan, you would know that Tesla Motors is already on the way to surpassing the phase of competing on the luxury sports car market.

-to see both a high-speed high-tech sports electric vehicle and a pick-up truck coming from the same manufacturer?
 Would people driving pickups want features such as full automation and self-driving?
 Or will they stick to the manly image that drives women insane at the sight of a man in an old-fashioned pick-up?
 A user-centric company should have consumer attitudes and habits in mind not only when it comes to the design and interface of the vehicle, but the vehicle format and functionalities as well.